Build a Retrieval Augmented Generation (RAG) App: Part 2

 import { CheerioWebBaseLoader } from "@langchain/community/document_loaders/web/cheerio";

-// 1.
-Load, chunk and index the contents of the blog to create a retriever.
+// Load and chunk contents of the blog

 "https://lilianweng.github.io/posts/2023-06-23-agent/",